-It is common to have indigestion occasionally.
-If the episodes worsen or happen more frequently, make an appointment to see your doctor.
-If you have indigestion, important reasons to call your doctor include:
+It is common to have indigestion from time to time.
+If it gets worse or happens more often, make an appointment to see the doctor.

-- Having trouble swallowing
+- Trouble swallowing

 - Vomiting with most episodes

-- Experiencing weight loss
+- Weight loss

-- Having a family history of cancer
+- A family history of cancer

-When Should I Call for Medical Help Immediately?
+When Should I Call for Medical Help Right Away?

 Most indigestion is not serious.
-Some can be a sign of a more serious condition.
+However, sometimes it is a sign of a more serious health problem.
 Call for medical help or go to the emergency room right away if you have:

-- Severe abdominal pain
+- Severe belly pain

-- Blood in your stool or dark black stool
+- Bloody or dark black stool

-- Blood in the vomit
+- Bloody vomit

-- Trouble breathing
+- Problems breathing